MATH4210 MATH4210 Financial Mathematics (2011-12)

 Tentative Teaching schedule:

-Talk on November 24 will be by Dr. Yves Guo (Executive Director, Head of Financial Engineering for Equities at Morgan Stanley (Asia Pacific))
+Talk will be by Dr. Yves Guo (Executive Director, Equity Derivatives--Goldman Sachs (Asia))

 Assessment Scheme: